some-tortoise/macroGas/gas_app/README.md

 **Upload**

-The Upload page allows users to upload csv files.
+The Upload page allows users to upload csv files one at a time.
 Once the file has been uploaded, you can choose 'Skip First Row' to remove the first row of the datatable.
-Enter a station and site name, then dataset can be added.
+The app will guess the station and site name along with the variable names of the file, but you can also manually enter/set these.
+After this, the dataset can be added to a combined dataframe.

 **QA/QC**